ethereum/ethereum-org-website/src/content/nft/index.md

 ## How do NFTs work? {#how-nfts-work}

-Thinking about this from a very high level, there are many blockchains that support NFTs but you will find majority under the Ethereum blockchain.
-There is a difference between NFT's and Ethereum tokens (ERC-20 or ETH) in that NFT's have extra information stored in them.
-This extra information is what really makes an NFT an NFT!
-NFT's are unique crypto tokens that are managed on a blockchain and the blockchain acts as the decentralized ledger that tracks the ownership and transaction history of each NFT.
-An NFT is created, or in the proper terms "minted" from digital objects that represent many things.
-For example, an NFT can consist of items such as:
+NFTs are different from ERC-20 tokens, such as DAI or LINK, in that each individual token is completely unique and is not divisible.
+NFTs give the ability to assign or claim ownership of any unique piece of digital data, trackable by using Ethereum's blockchain as a public ledger.
+An NFT is minted from digital objects as a representation of digital or non-digital assets.
+For example, an NFT could represent:

 - Digital Art:
   - GIFs